MichaelARestrepoross/Game-Store/README.md

 ---------------------------
 1. createGame (gameName,Released,age_rating): Creates a game in the store with a user inputed Name, a random id 4 long, true or fasle for realesed and A age rating.

-to use: npm run createGame "game Name here" true M
+To use: npm run createGame "game Name here" true M

 2. deleteGame (id): Searches through the store to remove the game from the store/ shelves.
 Will not remove games a customer already put in the cart.
 ABCD is example id for a game to delete below.

-to use: npm run deleteGame ABCD
+To use: npm run deleteGame ABCD

 3. update (id , newGame, releasedInput, age_rating): takes a id finds the game and updates it.
 With a diffrent Game name, true or false if it realesed and if the user wantes, a new age rating

-to use: npm run update ABCD "NewGameName" true T
+To use: npm run update ABCD "NewGameName" true T

 4. searchByID (id): Takes an id of a game in the store and prints out its information such as its id, name, rating and price

-to use: npm run searchById ABCD
+To use: npm run searchById ABCD

-4. viewStore():
+5. viewStore():